awsdocs/aws-kms-developer-guide/doc_source/create-grant-overview.md

 `EncryptionContextSubset` requires that the request include all encryption context pairs in the grant constraint \(an exact, case\-sensitive match\), but the request can also have additional encryption context pairs\.
 The pairs can appear in any order, but the keys and values in each pair cannot vary\.
 For example, if the `EncryptionContextSubset` grant constraint requires the `Department=IT` encryption context pair, the grant allows requests of the specified type when the encryption context in the request is `"Department": "IT"`, or includes `"Department": "IT"` along with other encryption context pairs, such as `"Department": "IT","Purpose": "Test"`\.

-To specify an encryption context constraint in a grant for a symmetric KMS key, use the `Constraints` parameter in the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
+To specify an encryption context constraint in a grant for a symmetric encryption KMS key, use the `Constraints` parameter in the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
 The grant that this command creates gives the `exampleUser` permission to call the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
 But that permission is effective only when the encryption context in the `Decrypt` request is a `"Department": "IT"` encryption context pair\.

 ```
 $ aws kms create-grant \